ysabri/GitDrive/docs/index.rst

         caller.

     **7.Diff-index:**
-        We have one action from the command.
+        We have one function from the command.
 The code for this was taken from the `GitHub Desktop`_ project.

-        As the name suggests, the command will return a list of of files who have changes in the indexing when compared against HEAD.
+        1) *getIndexChanges(repository: Repository)*: As the name suggests, the command will return a list of of files who have changes in the indexing when compared against HEAD.

     **8.Diff:**
-        We have five actions from the diff command.
+        We have five functions from the diff command.
 The code for this was take from the `GitHub Desktop`_ project.

+        1) *getCommitDiff(repository: Repository, file: FileChange, commitish: string)*:
-        The first is for getting a commit's diff.
+        Gets a commit's diff.
 Given a file and a commitish, it will return the diff of the file between the commit and the commit's parent.
 This could be used to check if a commit introduces a change to a file.
 This command is actually an exception in the fact that it uses log instead of the diff command, it returns a diff though and thats what matters.

+        2) *getWorkingDirectoryDiff(repository: Repository, file: WorkingDirectoryFileChange)*:
-        The second is for getting a diff between a file and the working tree.
+        Gets a diff between a file and the working tree.
 Given a file, the command renders the diff for a file within the repository working tree.
 The file will be compared against HEAD if it's tracked, if not it'll be compared to an empty file meaning that all content in the file will be treated as additions.

+        3) *getImageDiff(repository: Repository, file: FileChange, commitish: string)*:
-        The third for getting an image diff.
+        Gets an image diff.
 This is not going to be used for now, it is there since I didn't write this code.

+        4) *convertDiff(repository: Repository, file: FileChange, diff: IRawDiff, commitish: string, lineEndingsChange?: LineEndingsChange)*:
-        The fourth is a utility function that converts rawDiff or changes to an IDiff object.
+        This is a utility function that converts rawDiff or changes to an IDiff object.
 This is implementation specific, its exported since it might be useful given the type of diff a user posses.
 Explaining the command is tedious and not necessary.

+        5) *getBlobImage(repository: Repository, path: string, commitish: string)*:
-        The fifth is for getting a binary blob of an image.
+        Gets a binary blob of an image.
 Again for now this is not used.

     **9.Fetch:**
-        There are two actions from the fetch command.
+        There are two functions from the fetch command.

+        1) *fetchAll(repo: Repository)*:
-        The first is to just fetch all the refs in a repository.
+        Just a fetch of all the refs in a repository.
 Given that our repositories will only have one remote branch called origin then we fetch all the refs from it.
 Notice how the command does not check whether the remote repository exist in the given repository.
 This check if left for the caller to do as it might become redundant.

+        2) *fetchRefspece(repo: Repository, refspec: string)*:
-        The second is for fetching a specific ref.
+        Fetches a specific ref.
 Given the name of the ref the function will fetch it down.
 Again this does fetch from origin and does not check whether the remote repository exists.
 This also does not check the existence of the given ref.